oracle/oci-typescript-sdk/lib/datasafe/README.md

-# OCI NodeJS client for Datasafe Service
+# OCI Node.js client for Datasafe Service

 This module enables you to write code to manage resources for Datasafe Service.